-- 1. Meet one of the following academic requirements: - Graduate from a HOPE-eligible high school as the Valedictorian or the Salutatorian. - Graduate from an eligible high school with a minimum 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration.

-- Complete a HOPE eligible home study program with a 3.7 grade point average combined with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration. - Graduate from an ineligible high school or complete an ineligible home study program with a minimum score of 1200 on the math and reading portions of the SAT test or a 26 composite score on the ACT test in a single test administration, and then earn a 3.3 grade point average on 30 semester hours or 45 quarter hours of college degree-level coursework taken after high school graduation or home study completion.
-This option allows for payment of the first 30 semester hours or 45 quarter hours after they are taken. - Have first enrolled in an eligible post-secondary institution in 2007 or later, as a freshman, meeting one of the academic qualifications listed above and having earned a 3.3 cumulative grade point average at the most recent HOPE Scholarship checkpoint. - 2.
+- 1. Meet one of the following academic requirements: - Graduate from a HOPE-eligible high school as the Valedictorian or the Salutatorian. - Graduate from an eligible high school with a minimum 3.7 grade point average combined with a minimum score of 1200 combined critical reading and math or a single administration at the time of high school graduation or a 26 composite score on the ACT test in a single test administration. - Have first enrolled in an eligible post-secondary institution in 2007 or later, as a freshman, meeting one of the academic qualifications listed above and having earned a 3.3 cumulative grade point average at the most recent HOPE Scholarship checkpoint. - 2.
 Be enrolled as a degree-seeking student at an eligible public or private college or university or technical college in Georgia. - 3.
 Meet HOPE's Georgia residency requirements. - 4.
 Meet HOPE's U.S. citizenship or eligible non-citizen requirements. - 5.
 Be in compliance with Selective Service registration requirements. - 6.
 Be in compliance with the Georgia Drug-Free Postsecondary Education Act of 1990.
-A student may be ineligible for Zell Miller Scholarship payment if he/she has been convicted for committing certain felony offenses involving marijuana, controlled substances, or dangerous drugs. - 7.
-Not be in default or owe a refund on a student financial aid program. - 8.
-Maintain satisfactory academic progress as defined by the college. - Hope Scholarship: Georgia's HOPE Scholarship is available to Georgia residents who have demonstrated high academic achievement.
-The scholarship provides money to offset educational costs incurred while attending a college in the state of Georgia.
-Hope Scholarship Legal residents of Georgia who have achieved a 3.00 average in the core curriculum and have been declared HOPE Scholars by the State may apply for the HOPE Scholarship.
-Students must complete the HOPE Scholarship application at www.GAcollege411.org.
-Students attending Clark Atlanta University may receive the following:
+A student may be ineligible for Zell Miller Scholarship payment if he/she has been convicted for committing certain felony offenses involving marijuana, controlled substances, or dangerous drugs.

+- 7. Not be in default or owe a refund on a student financial aid program. - 8.
+Maintain satisfactory academic progress as defined by the college.